Yorkshire is famous for its links with the supernatural world, so if spooky tales are your thing, this will be right up your street.

 A few years later, a school group witnessed the same thing.
 The apparition appeared at the top of the tower out of nowhere, and to their horror, the bottom half of her body was missing.
 Thinking it was a real lady, they screamed as she fell to the ground, but before she got there, she disappeared into thin air.
 Unsure whether to be relieved or thoroughly spooked, they made a swift exit.

 The Screaming Skull

 When Sir Henry Giffith built Burton Agnes Hall, he had no idea that it would become his daughter’s final resting place, but Anne was so taken with the building that she couldn’t bear to be parted from it.
 Just 10 years after it was complete, she took a fateful journey to St. Quintins at Harpham, but she was robbed and attacked on the road.
-She made it home, but died just days later.
+She made it home just to die days later.

 Before her death, she told her sisters that she would never rest unless part of her remained in her beautiful home, but when she died, she was buried in the churchyard, so her ghost returned to haunt them.
 Traumatised, they consulted a vicar and opened her grave to bring her skull inside the house.
-So long as it remains undisturbed, the Hall remains peaceful and Anne keeps her distance.
+So long as it remains undisturbed, the hall remains peaceful and Anne keeps her distance – or does she?

 The Roaming Wraith

 A sorrowful tale from start to finish, the story of Marmaduke Buckle is one of York’s most noteworthy ghost stories.
 He was physically handicapped, but because he was living in the unforgiving 17th-century, this meant that he was accused of witchcraft.
 As a result, he spent most of his life hidden away in his house on Goodramgate in central York.